bogosorter/lcom-report/README.md

 };
 ```

-Externally, the state exposes a set of getters and setters that give access to the state variables.
-There are also some functions that allow to switch between different states, like `state_main_menu()` and `state_highscores()`.
+Externally, the state exposes getters and setters for its variables, along with functions to switch screens, such as `state_main_menu()` and `state_highscores()`.

 #### World generation

 _debugassaurus_ presents an interesting challenge in terms of world representation, since it is an endless runner.
 The obstacles are represented as a linked list of `tile`s.
 While the `tile` class tile would be enough, the `world` class abstracts the world creation logic.
-This way, parts of the program that do not know about the state internals can call `world_get_next(tile_t* tile)` to get the next tile in the world, and it will in fact always return a tile, as if all the tiles were pre-generated.
+This way, parts of the program that do not know about the state's internals can call `world_get_next(tile_t* tile)` to get the next tile in the world, and it will in fact always return a tile, as if all the tiles were pre-generated.

 ### Graphics